sensu/sensu-docs/content/sensu-go/5.16/reference/rbac.md

 ]{{< /highlight >}}

 #### Rule attributes

-A rule is an explicit statement which grants a particular permission to a resource.
+A rule is an explicit statement that grants a particular permission to a resource.

 verbs  |
 -------------|------
-description  | The permissions to be applied by the rule: `get`, `list`, `create`, `update`, or `delete`. required     | true type         | Array example      | {{< highlight shell >}}"verbs": ["get", "list"]{{< /highlight >}}
+description  | Permissions to be applied by the rule: `get`, `list`, `create`, `update`, or `delete`. required     | true type         | Array example      | {{< highlight shell >}}"verbs": ["get", "list"]{{< /highlight >}}

 resources         |
 -------------|------
-description  | The type of resource that the rule has permission to access.
-Roles can only access [namespaced resource types][17] while cluster roles can access namespaced and [cluster-wide resource types][18].
+description  | Type of resource that the rule has permission to access.
+Roles can only access [namespaced resource types][17].
+Cluster roles can access namespaced and [cluster-wide resource types][18].
 See [resource types][4] for available types. required     | true type         | Array example      | {{< highlight shell >}}"resources": ["checks"]{{< /highlight >}}